1980 Singaporean general election

 General elections were held in Singapore on 23 December 1980 to elect all 75 members of Parliament.
 They were the sixth general elections since the introduction of self-government in 1959 and the fourth since independence in 1965.
 The number of parliamentary seats increased from 69 to 75 following adjustments to electoral boundaries.
 Out of the 75 constituencies, 38 were contested while the remaining 37 were won uncontested by the People's Action Party (PAP).
 A total of 118 candidates stood for election, all of whom were fielded by political parties with no candidates running as independents.

 The PAP, led by Prime Minister Lee Kuan Yew, secured a landslide victory by winning all 75 seats, marking the party's fourth consecutive clean sweep since 1968.
 The party obtained 77.66% of the valid votes cast, continuing to dominate the political landscape.
-Voter turnout stood at 95% in the contested constituencies, which amounted to 685,141 voters, or approximately half of the total electorate of 1,290,426.
+Voter turnout was 95% in the contested constituencies, which amounted to 685,141 voters, or approximately half of the total electorate of 1,290,426.
 The other half of the electorate was not required to vote due to walkovers.

 Seven opposition parties, among them the Workers' Party (WP), the United People's Front (UPF), the Barisan Sosialis (BS) and the newly formed Singapore Democratic Party (SDP), contested the elections but failed to secure any seats.
 In spite of their participation, the result affirmed the PAP's unbroken dominance in Parliament and extended its one-party rule.

 Background

 In the years preceding the election, two rounds of by-elections were held in 1977 and 1979, following the vacating of two and seven seats respectively.
 The People's Action Party (PAP) won all of these contests, enabling nine new members to enter Parliament, including Devan Nair and Tony Tan, both of whom would later become Presidents of Singapore.
-Other new faces introduced by the PAP in this period included future Cabinet ministers Lee Yock Suan and S. Jayakumar, alongside Tan Cheng Bock, who would later emerge as a candidate in the 2011 Singaporean presidential election and one of the founders of the Progress Singapore Party (PSP) in 2019.
+Other new faces introduced by the PAP in this period included future Cabinet ministers Lee Yock Suan, Lim Boon Heng, Tay Eng Soon and S. Jayakumar, alongside Tan Cheng Bock, who would later emerge as a candidate in the 2011 Singaporean presidential election and one of the founders of the Progress Singapore Party (PSP) in 2019.

 On 2 April, Phey Yew Kok, then-President of the National Trades Union Congress (NTUC), resigned his Boon Teck seat after being charged with misappropriation of trade union funds.
 He subsequently absconded to Thailand to evade bail, and no by-election was called as the parliamentary term was nearing its end.
 Phey remained a fugitive for 35 years before surrendering at the Singapore Embassy in Bangkok in 2015.
 Against this backdrop, the Singapore Democratic Party (SDP) was formally established on 8 September by independent candidate Chiam See Tong, who had contested at Cairnhill in 1976 and at Potong Pasir as part of the 1979 by-elections.